-On August 21, 2013, Illinois Governor Pat Quinn signed Senate Bill 56 (SB 56), a new law protecting Illinois renters in foreclosed properties.
+On August 21, 2013, Illinois Governor Pat Quinn signed Senate Bill 56 (SB 56), which was codified at 735 ILCS 5/9-207.5, a new law protecting Illinois renters in foreclosed properties.
 The law requires anyone who acquires residential property through a foreclosure to honor their tenants’ existing leases or provide sufficient notice so the renters can find new housing.

 Specifically, the law states that, in the case of a foreclosure, the landlord may terminate a bona fide lease established prior to the confirmation of sale only:

 - at the end of the term of the bona fide lease, by no less than 90 days' written notice (though if the buyer at the foreclosure sale intends to occupy the property as a primary residence, the lease can be terminated with 90 days' notice) or

 - in the case of a bona fide lease that is for a month-to-month or week-to-week term, by no less than 90 days' written notice.

 A bona fide lease means a residential lease in which all of the following are true.

 - The mortgagor (borrower) or the child, spouse, or parent of the mortgagor is not the tenant.
 (Though a child, spouse, or parent of the mortgagor may prove by a preponderance of evidence that a written or oral lease is a bona fide lease.)